BHPepper/HormoneTherapy-DSS-BreastCancer/README.md

 # Hormone Therapy DSS for Breast Cancer

-The purpose of this project is to aid physicians in their decision making as to whether or not to recommend hormone therapy to breast cancer patients by providing a decision support system tool.
+The purpose of this project is to aid physicians in deciding whether or not to recommend hormone therapy to breast cancer patients by providing a decision support system.
 This DSS allows physicians to input 16 clinical values and a genomic score and outputs the probability that a patient received hormone therapy treatment based upon an integrated multi-stage model trained and tested on the BRCA Metabric genomic data set from cBioPortal for Cancer Genomics.

 ```{r setup, include = FALSE}
 knitr::opts_chunk$set(echo = TRUE, eval = FALSE)